smitkadvani/format-converter/TESTING.md

 7. Select "XML" and convert again
 8. Test with XML input
 9. Test with YAML input
+10. Test with TOON input - should detect and convert
+11. Convert JSON to TOON format - should work
+12. Convert TOON to other formats - should work
-10. Test with invalid input - should show error
+13. Test with invalid input - should show error
-11. Test empty input - should show error
+14. Test empty input - should show error
-12. Test on mobile device
+15. Test on mobile device
-13. Test in different browsers (Chrome, Firefox, Safari)
+16. Test in different browsers (Chrome, Firefox, Safari)

 ## Code Quality Checks